 Our guest today is Nick Mehta, CEO of Gainsight, the global technology leader in the customer success category.
 Many CEOs are moving their revenue models to recurring revenue.
 Why?
 This type of revenue creates higher enterprise value than transaction-level revenue.
 As a result CEOs have become strategically focused on revenue retention, customer renewal rates, and customer life time value.

 Nick wrote the book on customer success and his company Gainsight, created the category.
 If generating more recurring revenue is on your strategic priority list, this show is for you.
-Nick leverages the How to Make Your Number in 2018 to answer questions to evaluate customer success emerging best practices.
+Nick leverages SBI’s How to Make Your Number in 2018 to answer questions to evaluate customer success emerging best practices.
 Turn to the Sales Strategy section and flip to Phase 15, Customer Success found on pages 411 – 416.

 Why this topic?
 Business models are changing from transaction-based revenue models to subscription-based revenue models.
 Companies dependent on recurring revenue must pay special attention to customer renewal rates, revenue retention, and customer lifetime value.
 As a result, reactive customer service approaches, built to lower the cost to serve, are being replaced with proactive customer success approaches, built to increase the revenue per customer.

 Watch as Nick demonstrates how to generate more recurring revenue by implementing a customer success program.